-New Zealand: 7.8-magnitude quake rocks south, triggers tsunami
+New Zealand: At least 2 dead in series of quakes

 A photo of a road with a deep, wide crack down its middle served as sobering evidence of the temblor's force.

-"This is the strongest [earthquake] I've ever felt," Tamara Hunt told CNN.
+"This is the strongest [earthquake] I've ever felt," Tamara Hunt said.
 She was with her husband at their home in Whanganui when the earthquake struck.

 "It started off so small, like the cat moving in the bed, but then it started building and I had to run to the door.
 Stuff in the house was falling over and the doors were swaying really bad," she said.
 "Then we decided to get out, and that's when we saw our pool had lost a lot of water.
 The earthquake went on for two minutes."